Top AI Models

 by DeepSeek

 A family of powerful AI models from China with exceptional mathematical and coding capabilities.
-Includes DeepSeek R1 (reasoning model) and DeepSeek V3, featuring 128K token context windows and competitive performance across benchmarks.
+Includes DeepSeek V3.2 (latest, December 2025), DeepSeek V3.2-Speciale, DeepSeek R1 (reasoning model with visible thinking), DeepSeek V3, and DeepSeek Coder.
+V3.2 models rival top-tier systems like GPT-5 and Gemini 3 in reasoning, coding, and mathematical problem-solving.

 Pros